Basque group Eta disbands after 50 years

 A ceremony is set to take place later this week in the town of Cambo-les-Bains, in south-west France.

-But in a letter to Basque organisations, published by El Diario newspaper and dated 16 April, the militant group writes of "a new opportunity definitively to end the cycle of conflict" and acknowledges the "suffering caused as a result of its struggle".
+But in a letter to Basque organisations, published by El Diario website and dated 16 April, the militant group writes of "a new opportunity definitively to end the cycle of conflict" and acknowledges the "suffering caused as a result of its struggle".

 While Eta's days may be over, nearly half the killings attributed to the organisation have still not been fully investigated.
 There are many Basques, on both sides, who believe there are still issues to be resolved before true peace can be established.